Frequently Asked Questions

-- How do I know by which date I should plan to arrive in the U.S. Check Item number 5 on your I-20, it will state the latest date you can arrive in the U.S.
+- How do I know by which date I should plan to arrive in the U.S. Check your I-20, it will state the earliest admission date that you can arrive.

 - I applied to more than one school and received an I-20 for each school – which one do I use to enter the United States?
 Prior to going to the embassy the first thing you want to do is decide which school you want to attend.
-According to immigration regulations you must attend the school which issued the I-20 that you will be using to enter the United States.
+If you decide to attend a school other than the school whose I-20 you used for visa issuance please contact the school whose I-20 you used to enter the United States.

 - As an international student can I work once I arrive in the U.S.?
 International students in F-1 status who are maintaining legal student status and are enrolled for a full course of study at the University may work on-campus for no more than 20 hours per week while school is in session.
 During holidays and vacation periods you may work full time.

 - My spouse will come to the United States as my dependent – will my spouse be able to attend school?
 Yes.
 Your spouse will have F-2 status and will be able to attend school but on a part-time basis.
 If your spouse wants to attend school as a full-time student your spouse will need to apply for a change of status to F-1.

 - Will my spouse on F-2 status be able to work in the United States?
 No. Your spouse on F-2 status will not be able to work in the United States and your spouse will not be eligible for a social security number.